Do you have a question about ISSA? Please see our Frequently Asked Questions below. If you cannot find the answer you seek, please contact us.

 Q: How will ISSA membership impact how our company does business?

-A: ISSA members agree to follow conservation measures implemented by ISSF.
+A: ISSA members commit to conform to conservation measures implemented by ISSF.
 Further, members agree to be audited against these measures to demonstrate compliance.

 Q: Why is there an application fee AND an annual membership fee?

 A: The application covers costs associated with reviewing and analyzing a new member’s application, including completion of a traceability audit, orientation meetings, required legal support and staff time.
 Annual membership covers each company’s annual compliance audit, and also funds association initiatives, advocacy efforts, meetings and staff.